Brief History of Oil Development in Pico Canyon

 CSO 3 - Commenced drilling December 1875 - "Well was drilled with a spring-pole rig to 170'.
 Got a little oil at 28'.
 Struck first oil at 65'.
 At 90' pumped 4 bbls. per day.
 At 145' pumped 8 bbls. per day, and at 170' 11 bbls.
 Well never deepened as it was too close to wells 1 and 2.
 After about a year-and-a-half, production dropped to a barrel a day when pumping was discontinued and rig taken down."

-Again from DOGGR records (with data they copied from the original California Star Oil Works records written by Charles A. Mentry):
+From DOGGR records for CSO 4 (with data they copied from the original California Star Oil Works records written by Charles A. Mentry):

-Scofield realized that his California Star Company was under-capitalized.
+Scofield realized that the CSOW was under-capitalized.
 He was able to interest Senator Charles N. Felton, Lloyd Tevis, and others, into forming a new company.
-On September 10, 1879, the Pacific Coast Oil Company was formed with Felton as the president and Scofield as the vice-president.
-At first, they began drilling on the claims (Menlo and Belmont) just east of the Pico claim.
-After a court battle (starting on March 22, 1878 and ending on June 28, 1879) between PCO and Pico claim holders Beale and Baker, who claimed CSOW violated the terms of their lease by failing to operate the company in a workmanlike manner, CSOW was split, with PCO owning 4/7 of CSOW and Beale and Baker owning 3/7.
-Since there were two separate companies (and Beale and Baker were entitled to CSOW profits), the well numbering was separate.
-Hence there are both CSO wells and PCO wells.
-In fact, before 1883 the PCO wells were either named "San Fernando" or "San Francisco Petroleum" and were later changed to PCO numbers, probably after PCO owned most of the Pico claims.
+On February 19, 1879, the Pacific Coast Oil Company (PCO) was formed with Felton as the president and Scofield as the vice-president.
+It was re-incorporated on June 21, 1879 At first, they began drilling on the claims (called Menlo and Belmont) just east of the Pico claim.
+Felton had evidently purchased the San Francisco Petroleum Company's claims sometime in 1879.
+A court battle began (starting on March 22, 1878 and ending on June 28, 1879) between CSOW (and later PCO) versus Pico claim holders Beale and Baker.
+Beale and Baker claimed that CSOW violated the terms of their lease by failing to operate the company in a workmanlike manner.
+The case was not really won by either side, but there was a mutual agreement that CSOW would be divided with PCO owning 4/7 of CSOW and Beale and Baker owning 3/7.
+Since there would still be two separate companies (and Beale and Baker were entitled to CSOW profits), the well numbering was separate.
+Hence there were both CSO wells and PCO wells.
+In fact, before 1883 the PCO wells were either named "San Fernando" or "San Francisco Petroleum" and were later changed to PCO numbers.

-In 1879, California's first oil pipeline, 2-inches in diameter and about 7 mile long, was laid from Pico Canyon to the refinery.
-Oil flowed by gravity.
-Evidently, the pipeline was also used to carry water, using a pump, to the canyon until the end of 1881, when a new 4 mile long pipeline was laid for water from the Santa Clara River northwest of Pico Canyon.
+In 1879, California's first oil pipeline, 2-inches in diameter and about 7 miles long, was laid from Pico Canyon to the refinery.
+Oil flowed by gravity and partly by pumping (Scientific Amerian Supplement No. 610, 9/10/1887).
+The pipeline was also used to carry water, using a pump, to the canyon until the end of 1881 (White, 1962, p.80), when a new 4 mile long pipeline was laid for water from the Santa Clara River northwest of Pico Canyon.
 At the same time, a 1300 barrel water tank was built on the "rim" of the canyon where water could be distributed to the area.
-As more wells were being drilled, more water was needed for the boilers that created the steam for the well engines.
+As more wells were being drilled, more water was needed for the steam boilers that generated the power well engines.
+Eventually, natural gas from the wells themselves was used to power the most of engines.

-In 1883 the Hardison and Stewart Oil Company leased land from PCO east of the existing wells and drilled three wells, only one of which produced any oil.
-However, it was ruined by water.
-In 1884, they also drilled Star No. 1 which was located on a small lease on CSO Hill above CSO 5.
-The lease location required the construction of a bridge 105 feet long and 45 feet high - the "Long Bridge."
-The first oil flowed on November 26, 1884 and became very successful, but the terms of the lease with PCO was in question.
+In 1883 the Hardison and Stewart Oil Company leased land (actually the lease was never executed) from PCO east of the existing wells and drilled three wells, only one of which (Hill 3) produced any oil (see part of the DOGGR well record at the bottom of this page).
+However, in 1887 it was ruined by water breaking in.
+In 1884, getting another chance with another lease from PCO, they drilled Star No. 1, located on CSO Hill above CSO 5.
+The location required the construction of a bridge 105 feet long and 45 feet high - the "Long Bridge."
+The first oil flowed on November 26, 1884 and became very successful.
 In February of 1885, Hardison and Stewart agreed to $1.50 a barrel for the Star and one Hill well from PCO.
-However, they never drilled on the Pico claim again.
-They keep their interest in these two wells until 1888 or 1889, when PCO bought them out.
+However, they never drilled in the Pico oil district again.
+They keep their interest in these two wells until February 1, 1889, when well records show that CSOW bought them out.
+Reportedly, they were in need of cash ("Oil, Land and Politics, Vol. II", Hutchinson, University of Oklahoma Press, 1965, p.
+16).
 Wallace Hardison and Lyman Stewart would move to Santa Paula, join up with Thomas Bard, and later form the Union Oil Company in 1890.

 The well records (from the Division of Oil, Gas, and Geothermal) show that on August 11, 1889, PCO 17 was started using the first diamond bit in California.
 The Western Prospecting Co. of Denver was contracted to drill at $3.50 a foot.
 Unfortunately, at 60 feet the hole they could not continue.
 The diamond bit could not handle the cobbles in the surface formation and the well had to be completed with cable-tools.
 On September 23, 1889, the Western Prospecting Co. tried their diamond bit again on CSO 19 and completed the well on November 30.
 However, the production of about 6 bpd was not good enough.
 Evidently the shale drillings were being forced by water pressure (which was being constantly pumped into the well for the diamond drill method) into the oil sands cementing the sand.
 After re-drilling with cable-tools, production rose to about 21 bpd.
 The Catalogue of the State Museum of California reports that they received the core of a diamond drill from Well No. 19 in Pico Canyon on October 14, 1889.
 In 1892, CSO 21 was straightened using the diamond drill at 765 feet.